-Another longtime business, the Drift Inn Saloon that opened in 1902, is worth a stop for a cold drink on hot day.
+Another longtime business, the Drift Inn Saloon, opened in 1902.
+It's worth a stop for a cold drink on hot day.
 Arizona Highways named it one of the state's Magnificent Seven Saloons.
 At one time, Drift Inn opened at 6 a.m. for shift change when the mines were in full production but these days first call is at 10 a.m.

 The Pickle Barrel Trading Post on South Broad Street is worth a look.
 It occupies the 1905 Old Dominion Copper Co. warehouse.

 A Globe native recommends La Casita restaurant downtown and Guayo's on State Route 188.

 On U.S. Route 60, El Rey Motel has a terrific neon sign at the 1938 lodge.
 It features Elvis and Coca-Cola themed rooms.

 The New Tonto Hotel, built in 1916 as the Murphy Hotel, has been closed since the 1970s, but it's fading sign still is attached to the building.

 Down the street, near the Old Dominion Hotel sign on the side of a building, is a monument to Globe's Hanging Tree that was on the site.
 A sycamore sapling is growing there now.